afenav/execute-sync/README.md

 mise run upgrade-deps
 ```

+Note: The sqlite library has a fragile relationship to the libc library and requires separate/manual updating.

 ### Releases
 Releases builds (binaries and docker) automatically trigger when new tags are pushed to main.
 Release notes are automatically created based on commit messages.